kit10us/Mercury/README.md

 You can perform console commands on all repositories.
 This is not limited to git commands: git submodule foreach "git status"

+### Output Directories ###
+Mercury submodule's projects generate build/link output into their parent directories.
+In the case of the Mercury repo, that would be the Mercury repository directory.
+The .gitignore excludes these directories.